Malacath-92/Proxy-PDF-Maker/README.md

 On the top-left you can switch over to the `Preview`, which shows you a preview of the printed page.
 It should update automatically when you change printing settings on the right.

 ## Options
 The right panel contains all the options for printing.
 Those that are self-explanatory (i.e. PDF Filename, Paper Size, Orientation) are skipped here.
+Also note that most options that affect the generated pdf will be reflected in the print preview, so keep that open while changing the settings to get an idea of what you are doing.

 ### Card Size
 The options for this are defined in config.ini, for example you may define this option: